Data and Privacy on Ares Games

 • Your Ares player handle, friends list and handle preferences are saved if you choose to link a character to your handle.

-• Conversations–channel chat, private messages, poses and OOC chat (if scene logging is enabled) and mail messages–are all saved to the database and may contain personal information. (i.e. if you’re chatting with your buddy about your family/job/hometown/etc.)
+• Conversations–channel chat, private messages, poses and OOC chat (if a scene is started) and mail messages–are all saved to the database and may contain personal information. (i.e. if you’re chatting with your buddy about your family/job/hometown/etc.)

 How Data Is Stored